MithamoMorgan/Apache-Airflow/README.md

 * Where `C:\Users\User\Desktop\AirflowData\csv` is the host directory and `/opt/airflow/airflow_data/csv` is the container's directory.

-* Add the line above under `volumes` in the `x-airflow-common` section and it should look something similar to this:
+* Add the line above in the yaml file under `volumes` in the `x-airflow-common` section and it should look something similar to this:

 ```yaml
 volumes: